wahidhaa/weighted_dice_in_R/README.md

    fair-dice distribution.

 # How to run:
-1. Run the code in R or RStudio.
+1. Install ggplot2 in R or RStudio.

+         install.packages("ggplot2")

+2. Source "weighted_dice" in R or RStudio.